Steve Whiteman

 Steve Whiteman (born August 28, 1956) is an American rock vocalist, best known for being the lead singer of Kix.

 Biography

 Early years

-Whiteman first realized his love for music at a young age, as a child, he would hurry home from church to play, by ear, the hymnals he'd heard during Sunday service.
+Whiteman first realized his love for music at a young age.
+As a child, he would hurry home from church to play, by ear, the hymns he had heard during Sunday service.
 He started his music career playing drums in a Led Zeppelin cover band.

 Kix

 Whiteman was recruited to join Kix in 1978 while they were known as "The Shooze".
 Whiteman and then-drummer Donnie Spence would alternate between who would drum and who would sing until it was decided that since Whiteman could hit the harder notes that he should stay as lead singer, Spence would soon leave in 1979 and be replaced by current-drummer Jimmy "Chocolate" Chalfant.
 The group has released seven studio albums and one live album with Whiteman on vocals, the band went on hiatus in 1996 due to growing tensions within the band, a decline in the popularity of hard rock, and declining record sales of their album $how Bu$ine$$.
 Over the past 30 years he has been instrumental in keeping the band together during various personnel changes.